Ray Jacobs (defensive tackle): Oakland Raiders, Buffalo Bills, Boston Patriots (1969)

-In 1969, he played in 8 contests.
-He recovered two fumbles in the seventh game against the New York Jets.
-He was injured in the last game of the season against the Houston Oilers, suffering disc damage on his back and could not report to training camp the next year, forcing the team to cut ties with him.
+In 1969, he played in eight games for the Patriots, starting five at left defensive end.
+In his first game after being activated, on October 26 he recovered two fumbles against the New York Jets.
+On November 9, he recovered a blocked punt against the Dolphins.
+He was injured in the last game of the season against the Houston Oilers, suffering disc damage on his back requiring surgery.